-Any prohibited item found in resident rooms, suites or apartments will be confiscated by Residence Life and Housing staff and will not be returned to the owner.
+Any prohibited item found in the residence halls will be confiscated by Residence Life and Housing staff and will not be returned to the owner.
 Furniture, decorations, appliances, and other items which increase the flammability of residents' rooms or public areas may be prohibited at the discretion of Residence Life staff.